LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Persistence by reachability
     - not necessary the best option
 - Database gives access to global names
-    - explicitly named root objects
+    - explicitly *named root objects*
     - types defined in schema
     - named extents of types
+    - store object graphs

 ### Other Concepts Supported
 - Database operations